-ART & DESIGN A Level
+ART, CRAFT & DESIGN A Level

-For further information please look at: A-level Art and
+For further information please look at: Level 3 Advanced GCE in Art and Design

-Design specification

-Pupils should have studied GCSE Art and achieved a grade C or above.
-Since the assessment is predominantly coursework pupils should approach this course with a willingness to experiment and develop skills across a range of materials and techniques.
+It is an advantage for pupils to have studied Art at GCSE and to have achieved a grade 4 or above.
+However pupils may be considered for Art A Level at the discretion of the Head of Faculty, if they are able to present examples of art work of an equivalent standard.Since the assessment is predominantly coursework pupils should approach this course with a willingness to experiment and develop skills across a range of materials and techniques.
 There will also be tuition to specialise in areas such as Textiles, Ceramics, Photography or Digital Media.